RECOMMENDED TREKKING EQUIPMENT LIST FOR A COLOMBIAN HOLIDAY

 Alarm clock – We have strict wake-up times to ensure smooth logistics.
 Check if your mobile/cell phone has one.

-Free-time gear – IPod MP3, games, writing material (remember to keep this dry), diary etc.
+Free-time gear – iPod/MP3 player, games, writing material (remember to keep this dry), diary etc.

 Blow-up pillow – Useful for long journeys.